 Antibiotics.
-Prophylactic, continuous use of antibiotics has been shown to have no effect on the frequency of exacerbations in COPD181-183 and a study that examined the efficacy of chemoprophylaxis undertaken in winter months over a period of 5 years, concluded that there was no benefit.
-There is no current evidence that the use of antibiotics, other than for treating infectious exacerbations of COPD and other bacterial infections, is helpful (Evidence A).
+Prophylactic, continuous use of antibiotics has been shown to have no effect on the frequency of exacerbations in COPD181-183 and a study that examined the efficacy of chemoprophylaxis undertaken in winter months over a period of 5 years, concluded that there was no benefit184.
+There is no current evidence that the use of antibiotics, other than for treating infectious exacerbations of COPD and other bacterial infections, is helpful^{185,186} (Evidence A).

-Mucolytic (mucokinetic, mucoregulator) agents

-(ambroxol, erdosteine, carbocysteine, iodinated glycerol).
+Mucolytic (mucokinetic, mucoregulator) agents (ambroxol, erdosteine, carbocysteine, iodinated glycerol).
 The regular use of mucolytics in COPD has been evaluated in a number of long-term studies with controversial results187-189.
-Although a few patients with viscous sputum may benefit from mucolytics, the overall benefits seem to be very small, and the widespread use of these agents cannot be recommended at present (Evidence D).
-There is some evidence, however, that in COPD patients who have not been treated with inhaled glucocorticosteroids, treatment with mucolytics such as carbocisteine may reduce exacerbations.
+Although a few patients with viscous sputum may benefit from mucolytics^{190,191}, the overall benefits seem to be very small, and the widespread use of these agents cannot be recommended at present (Evidence D).
+There is some evidence, however, that in COPD patients who have not been treated with inhaled glucocorticosteroids, treatment with mucolytics such as carbocisteine may reduce exacerbations426.

 Antioxidant agents.
 Antioxidants, in particular N-acetylcysteine, have been reported in small studies to reduce the frequency of exacerbations, leading to speculation that these medications could have a role in the treatment of patients with recurrent exacerbations192-195 (Evidence B).
-However, a large randomized controlled trial found no effect of N-acetylcysteine on the frequency of exacerbations, except in patients not treated with inhaled glucocorticosteroids.
+However, a large randomized controlled trial found no effect of N-acetylcysteine on the frequency of exacerbations, except in patients not treated with inhaled glucocorticosteroids196.

 Immunoregulators (immunostimulators, immunomodulators).
-Studies using an immunoregulator in COPD show a decrease in the severity and frequency of exacerbations.
-However, additional studies to examine the long-term effects of this therapy are required before its regular use can be recommended.
+Studies using an immunoregulator in COPD show a decrease in the severity and frequency of exacerbations^{197,198}.
+However, additional studies to examine the long-term effects of this therapy are required before its regular use can be recommended199.

 Antitussives.
-Cough, although sometimes a troublesome symptom in COPD, has a significant protective role.
+Cough, although sometimes a troublesome symptom in COPD, has a significant protective role200.
 Thus the regular use of antitussives is not recommended in stable COPD (Evidence D).

 Vasodilators.
 The belief that pulmonary hypertension in COPD is associated with a poorer prognosis has provoked many attempts to reduce right ventricular afterload, increase cardiac output, and improve oxygen delivery and tissue oxygenation.
 Many agents have been evaluated, including inhaled nitric oxide, but the results have been uniformly disappointing.
-In patients with COPD, in whom hypoxemia is caused primarily by ventilation-perfusion mismatching rather than by increased intrapulmonary shunt (as in noncardiogenic pulmonary edema), inhaled nitric oxide can worsen gas exchange because of altered hypoxic regulation of ventilation-perfusion balance.
+In patients with COPD, in whom hypoxemia is caused primarily by ventilation-perfusion mismatching rather than by increased intrapulmonary shunt (as in noncardiogenic pulmonary edema), inhaled nitric oxide can worsen gas exchange because of altered hypoxic regulation of ventilation-perfusion balance^{201,202}.
 Therefore, based on the available evidence, nitric oxide is contraindicated in stable COPD.

 Narcotics (morphine).
 Oral and parenteral opioids are effective for treating dyspnea in COPD patients with advanced disease.
-There are insufficient data to conclude whether nebulized opioids are effective.
+There are insufficient data to conclude whether nebulized opioids are effective203.
 However, some clinical studies suggest that morphine used to control dyspnea may have serious adverse effects and its benefits may be limited to a few sensitive subjects204-208.

 Others.
 Nedocromil and leukotriene modifiers have not been adequately tested in COPD patients and cannot be recommended.
-There was no evidence of benefit - and some evidence of harm (malignancy and pneumonia) - from an anti-TNF-alpha antibody (infliximab) tested in moderate to severe COPD.
+There was no evidence of benefit - and some evidence of harm (malignancy and pneumonia) - from an anti-TNF-alpha antibody (infliximab) tested in moderate to severe COPD413.
+Use of endothelin-receptor antagonist bosentan fails to improve exercise capacity and may increase hypoxemia; it should not be used to treat patients with severe COPD444.